RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SixDoFGridDockMover.md

 An advantage of a user-customized protocol is controlling the [roll](https://upload.wikimedia.org/wikipedia/commons/thumb/7/7d/Roll_pitch_yaw_mnemonic.svg/440px-Roll_pitch_yaw_mnemonic.svg.png) (or the Axis 2 rotation in this example) of a good conformation that could benefit from additional rotation sampling to try different faces of the helix, in example.

-💡 User Pro Tip: To start a coarse-grain search, sampling with a translation step-size of 5 Angstroms and a rotational step-size of 10-20 degrees is recommended.
+💡 User Pro Tip: To start a coarse-grain search, sampling with a translation step-size of 5 Angstroms and a rotational step-size of 10-20° degrees is recommended.

 ![](images/six_dof_grid_dock_mover/15StepSize.png)

-**User-controlled granularity for each degree of freedom. **To help the user visualize the step size of each docking parameter, an example translation (top) and rotation (bottom) at various step sizes (0.5, 1, 2) are shown above.
+**User-controlled granularity for each degree of freedom.** To help the user visualize the step size of each docking parameter, an example translation (top) and rotation (bottom) at various step sizes (0.5, 1, 2) are shown above.
 In every example, 7 helices are colored red to purple to represent a new pose at each successive step.

 ### Example XML format